Apply for Services

 To receive services, follow these steps:

-1. Students must complete the online appplication process.
+- Students must complete the online appplication process.
 Students must provide the ADSO with verification of disability from an appropriate and acceptable professional.
 Documents including diagnosis, prognosis, and functional limitations assist ADSO staff in providing the best fit accommodations.
 IEP/504 plan documents may be considered based on content.
-A student may use the verification of diagnosis form provided on this page.
+A student may use the Provider Verification of Diagnosis form provided on this page.
 These documents should be uploaded during the online application process.

 Forms